The annual School of Computing, Engineering and Built Environment prize-giving ceremony celebrated outstanding academic achievement on November 18.

 Alex studied GCU’s BSc Fire Risk Engineering programme.
 He quickly rose through the ranks in the fire service to take up several senior roles prior to becoming Acting Chief Fire Officer of Lothian and Borders in 2011, a post he held until the creation of the Scottish Fire and Rescue Service in 2013, where he was appointed Deputy Chief Officer.

-Professor Iain Cameron, Dean of the School of Engineering and Built Environment, said: “We are delighted to hold this prize-giving event celebrating our student successes and thank the employers of our students for continuing to be our academic partners.
+Professor Iain Cameron, Dean of the School of Computing, Engineering and Built Environment, said: “We are delighted to hold this prize-giving event celebrating our student successes and thank the employers of our students for continuing to be our academic partners.

 “We place employability at the top of our priorities and, in this respect, the involvement of industry as guest speakers, placement recruiters, facilitators of site visits, prize donors (to name but a few), is something we are tremendously grateful for, and proud of.